awsdocs/aws-lambda-developer-guide/doc_source/images-test.md

 Note the following guidelines when using the Runtime Interface Emulator:
 + The RIE does not emulate Lambda’s security and authentication configurations, or Lambda orchestration\.
-+ The emulator supports only Linux x86\-64 architectures\.
++ Lambda provides an emulator for each of the instruction set architectures\.
 + The emulator does not support AWS X\-Ray tracing or other Lambda integrations\.

 ## Environment variables<a name="images-test-env"></a>